ubernostrum/django-registration/docs/upgrade.rst

 | ``registration.views.activate`` | ``registration.views.ActivationView.as_view()``   |
 +---------------------------------+---------------------------------------------------+

-However, if you were using the two-step model-activation backend, you should consider referring to ``registration.backends.model_activation.urls`` instead of ``registration.backends.default.urls``, as the latter is deprecated and support for it will be removed in a future release.
+However, if you were using the two-step model-activation workflow, you should begin referring to ``registration.backends.model_activation.urls`` instead of ``registration.backends.default.urls`` or ``registration.urls``, as the latter two are deprecated and support for them will be removed in a future release.

 If you were passing custom arguments to the built-in registration views, those arguments should continue to work, so long as your